-To notify the public about the comprehensive planning process, the Town will use the town ship quarterly newsletter, survey/mailings, meetings, and the newspaper.
-Both community planning meetings and SWWRPC facilitated meetings will serve as methods for public participation throughout the entire Town of Lamont Comprehensive Planning Process.
-These methods of public participation will be used to notify the primary audiences listed above along with any other community members including property owners and persons with a vested or leasehold interest in property allowing the extraction of nonmetallic mineral resources in which the intensity or use of the property may be changed by the comprehensive plan.
-The Town will be responsible for using outreach methods to encourage participation during the planning process.
+Both community planning meetings and SWWRPC facilitated meetings will serve as methods for public participation throughout the entire Town of Wayne Comprehensive Planning Process.
+No other methods of public participation were identified to notify the primary audiences listed above along with any other community members including property owners and persons with a vested or leasehold interest in property allowing the extraction of nonmetallic mineral resources in which the intensity or use of the property may be changed by the comprehensive plan.
+The Town is urged to encourage participation with these groups during the planning process.